Greater bilby: Life cycle

+Aboriginal names

+The Warumungu people of the Tennant Creek area call this animal warrikirti, and hunted it by digging up its burrows, or using "goanna dogs" (small dogs) to go down the burrows.
+The bilbies would then be caught by boomerang.

 Conservation

 Status

 Greater bilbies are a vulnerable species as classified by IUCN, their existence threatened by habitat loss and change as well as the competition with other animals.
 The main threats are cited as "Livestock farming & ranching" and "Invasive non-native/alien species/diseases".
-However, the biggest threat to the bilby is believed to be predation by introduced predators, notably foxes, with changing fire regimes and pastoralism being landscape-scale variables that also impact bilby distribution and population.
+However, the biggest threat to the bilby is believed to be predation by introduced predators, such as red foxes, with changing fire regimes and pastoralism being landscape-scale variables that also impact bilby distribution and population.
 There is a national recovery plan for saving these animals: this program includes breeding in captivity, monitoring populations, and re-establishing bilbies where they once lived.

 The species is also listed as vulnerable under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999, with a species recovery plan published in 2007.
 Under state and territory legislation, it is extinct in New South Wales, endangered in Queensland, and vulnerable in the Northern Territory, South Australia and Western Australia.

 Save the Bilby Fund CEO Kevin Bradley estimated in December 2021 that the animal had been pushed back to around 10% of their former range, which covered 70% of Australia.